logicalguess/DynamicBehavior/README.md

     2013-03-10 13:52:05.289 otest[3185:707] Before interceptor called
     2013-03-10 13:52:05.290 otest[3185:707] After interceptor called

-## The LGExtensible class and category
+## The LGExtensible Class and Category

 This class allows to "replace" or "add" methods to object instances by specifying another object instance which will respond to the "replaced" or "added" methods.